memgraph/docs/memgraph_versioned_docs/version-2.4.2/how-to-guides/networkx.md

 ## Where to next?

-If you want to learn more about how to use Memgraph with NetworkX, check out the [**Memgraph for NetworkX developers resources**](https://memgraph.com/memgraph-for-networkx?utm_source=networkx-guide&utm_medium=referral&utm_campaign=networkx_ppp&utm_term=docs%2Bhowtoutilize&utm_content=resources).
-If you are using GQLAlchemy to connect to Memgraph, learn how to import NetworkX graph into Memgraph in the [**how-to guide**](/docs/gqlalchemy/how-to-guides/networkx) on GQLAlchemy documentation.
+If you want to learn more about using Memgraph with NetworkX, check out the [**Memgraph for NetworkX developers resources**](https://memgraph.com/memgraph-for-networkx?utm_source=networkx-guide&utm_medium=referral&utm_campaign=networkx_ppp&utm_term=docs%2Bhowtoutilize&utm_content=resources).
+If you are using GQLAlchemy to connect to Memgraph, learn [how to import NetworkX graph into Memgraph](/docs/gqlalchemy/how-to-guides/import-python-graphs#import-networkx-graph-into-memgraph).